-Department of Biological, Environmental and Rural Sciences
+Department of Life Sciences

-Cate received her PhD in June 2019 which investigated the role of the protozoa in ruminal metabolism, focussing on carbohydrate-active enzymes.
+Cate received her PhD in 2019 which investigated the role of the protozoa in ruminal metabolism, focussing on carbohydrate-active enzymes.
 This project used meta-omic techniques alongside molecular and microbiology to deliver some of the first in-depth bioinformatic characterisation of the rumen protozoa.

 In 2014, Cate achieved an MPhil examining the role of bacteria in ruminal lipid metabolism and in 2013 received her BSc Biology (hons) from Aberystwyth University.